smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 The SDL JavaScript Suite currently does not support the `MenuManager`.
 This will be addressed in a future release.
 !@
 @![iOS, android, javaEE, javaSE]
 You have two different options when creating menus.
 One is to simply add items to the default menu available in every template.
 The other is to create a custom menu that pops up when needed.
 You can find more information about these popups in the [Popup Menus](Displaying a User Interface/Popup Menus) section.
+This guide will cover using the default menu / menu button.

 !!!
 NOTE
 Every template has a main menu button.
 The position of this button varies between templates and cannot be removed from the template.
 Some OEMs may format certain templates to not display the main menu button if you have no menu items (such as the navigation map view).